Google Analytics and CRM data discrepancy issues - things you should never do

-Since the UTM-tags from other various sources are not being recognized, you cannot pinpoint which sales were caused by social media engagement, SEO rankings, or direct traffic sources at the lead level.
+Since the UTM tags from other various sources are not being recognized, you cannot identify which sales were caused by social media engagement, SEO rankings, or direct traffic sources at the lead level.

 Most businesses are heavily investing in at least one of these channels, but wouldn't it be nice to know how much of your unpaid marketing efforts are converting business?

-Another common issue we see with attribution based UTM-tags is that you do not see the full path that your users take.
-Many of the businesses that we work with are shocked to find out that many of the leads they thought came from paid advertisements were initially brought in by SEO efforts.
+Another common issue we see when using attribution-based UTM tags for Google Analytics is that you overlook the full path that your users take.
+Our clients are shocked to find out that many of the leads they thought came from paid advertisements were originally brought in by SEO efforts.

-It makes sense, though.
-The normal path for most customers is to arrive at your company website through an organic search to then read information about your products.
+However, it shouldn’t be that much of a surprise.
+It’s very common for customers to arrive at your corporate website through an organic search and read information about your products.
 From this point, they will conduct additional research and may click on a paid advertisement – sometimes retargeting – and then make a purchase or sign up for a demonstration.

 The third common mistake that we find is that you cannot see the account level path for B2B companies.
 The B2B space is unique because there are generally several individuals or departments involved in the decision-making process.

 Each one of these individuals interacts with your brand and website, and every one of these actions is important.
-When you partner with Improvado, we hope you connect every interaction with a B2B lead to create a clear path of how the sale was made.
+However, the UTM-based attribution model deprives you of the opportunity to track user behavior patterns.

-We split this path into two main stages: discovery and consideration.
+With the right approach, the account level path is split into two main stages: discovery and consideration.

-The discovery stage ends when someone from the company books a demo with us.
+The discovery stage ends when someone from the company books a demo with or finalizes a series of interactions.
 This immediately triggers the consideration stage, which is a separate section of the sales funnel.

 Your CRM system and web analytics software should be kept separately from Google Analytics because neither one of those platforms is designed to give you an end-to-end match.
-Yes, there are some features available in Google Analytics and a few CRM applications - but typically, these are made for different purposes and do not align with your specific business needs.
+Typically, these are made for different purposes and do not align with your specific business needs.

 Think about it this way: developers design popular analytics platforms for many different businesses to use them.
 That means the only way to get a customized solution is to combine this data in a separate database to create an end-to-end solution for your business needs.